 “Shrraaaaaaa!”
 Safe, the young hvaral began hissing angrily at those around them.

 “Stop that.
 No one’s going to hurt you.”
-He coaxed, and it turned to face him once more before going quiet.
+He coaxed and the youngling turned to face him once more before going quiet.

-Looking around, the villagers were all staring at him and the serpent around his arm.
+Looking around them, the villagers were all staring at him and the serpent around his arm.
 None of them wanted to get closer, but a few of the children were looking with faces filled with glee and amusement.

 It did not understand what he was saying then, but it had certainly understood that he was unhappy with it.

 Two golden eyes stared up at him meekly, looking very tired.
 “I guess I should commend you for coming all the way here by yourself.”
 Upon his words and relaxed tone, the youngling curled its head around his arm and attempted to fold its wings as usual.
 It growled as one of them refused to fold, and he saw that the wing was broken.
 Placing his hand over the serpent, he quickly restored it.